apache/hawq-docs/install/install-ambari.md

         |**ipc.server.listen.queue.size**|3300|

 13. Click **Save** and enter a name for the configuration change (for example, *HAWQ prerequisites*).
 Click **Save** again, then **OK**.
-13. If Ambari indicates that hosts must be restarted, click **Restart** and allow the cluster to restart before you continue.
+13. If Ambari indicates that a service must be restarted, click **Restart** and allow the service to restart before you continue.
 13. Select **Actions \> Add Service** on the home page.
 14. Select both **HAWQ** and **PXF** from the list of services, then click **Next** to display the Assign Masters page.
 15. Select the hosts that should run the HAWQ Master and HAWQ Standby Master, or accept the defaults.
 The HAWQ Master and HAWQ Standby Master must reside on separate hosts.
 Click **Next** to display the Assign Slaves and Clients page.